Energy Studies

 BACKGROUND AND HISTORY

-Yale Climate & Energy Institute (2009-16) launched the Energy Studies Undergraduate Scholars program in the fall of 2013 for a five-year trial period, with a curriculum encouraging undergraduates to explore the links between modern energy use and climate change.
+Yale Climate & Energy Institute (2009-16) launched the Energy Studies Undergraduate Scholars program in the fall of 2013 for a five-year trial period with a curriculum encouraging undergraduates to explore the links between modern energy use and climate change.
 More than one hundred students completed the program’s requirements during its first five years, with nearly all going on to careers in energy-related fields.
 In May 2018, the Yale Faculty of Arts & Sciences voted to continue Energy Studies as a Multidisciplinary Academic Program (MAP) for another five-year term.
-Thirty-three graduates in the Class of 2022 completed the program’s requirements, bringing the total number of Yale Energy Scholars to 245.
-More than 70 rising juniors and seniors are enrolled in the curriculum for the 2022-23 academic year.
+In February 2023, the faculty approved Energy Studies as one of the new Interdiscipllinary Certficate programs in Yale College, making it a part of the regular curriculum.
+Thirty graduates in the Class of 2023 completed the program’s requirements, bringing the total number of Yale Energy Scholars to 275.
+Nearly 100 rising seniors, juniors, and sophomores are enrolled in the curriculum for the 2023-24 academic year.

 The laws expressing the relations between energy and matter are not soley of importance in pure science.
 They necessarily come first…in the world record of human experience, and they control, in the last resort, the rise or fall of political systems, the freedom or bondage of nations, the movements of commerce and industry, the origin of wealth and poverty and…general physical welfare.